Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

-In my earlier post, I looked at how 'student translationese' sets the tone for the letters that Ishigami sent to Yasuko when she was seeing Kudo (工藤 kudō).
-In the letters, Ishigami used this style to present himself as a socially inept, robotic, obsessive otaku.
+In my earlier post, I looked at how 'student translationese' sets the tone for the letters that Ishigami, posing as a stalker, sent to Yasuko when she was seeing Kudo (工藤 kudō).
+In the letters, Ishigami used this style to present himself like a socially inept, robotic, obsessive otaku.

-The book has been translated into English, raising the interesting question: How has the translator managed to capture the tone of the letters (if at all), and if not, exactly what kind of Ishigami is presented in them?
+The book has been translated into English, raising the interesting question: How has the translator managed to capture the tone of the letters (if at all), and if not, exactly what kind of Ishigami emerges from them?

 On this page:

 The fourth letter (a)

 The first letter points out Yasuko's undesirable behaviour (fancy clothes, heavy makeup; coming home late) and tells her to correct it.
 The Japanese original uses short declarative sentences with plain verb forms, including one imperative.
 Communication is one way, in the tone of a man telling his woman what to do.

 'Recently your makeup seems to have become a bit heavy.
 Your clothes are also flashy.
 That's not like you.
 A simpler style suits you.
 Also, I'm concerned at your returning home late.
 When your work is finished return home immediately.'

 I notice you've been putting on more make-up recently.
 And wearing fancier clothes.
 That's not like you.
 Plainer attire suits you better.
 It also bothers me that you’ve been coming home late.
 You should come home right after work is finished.